Bible Definitions Shed Light On God’s Word!

 Creationism:

-The belief is that the creation account of Genesis, the first book of the Bible, is historically and scientifically correct.
+The belief is that Genesis’s creation account, the first book of the Bible, is historically and scientifically correct.
 This has led to a confrontation with Darwinian evolution proponents, most notably in the infamous Scopes Trial of 1925 in Dayton, Tennessee.
 More recently, former creationists have advocated Intelligent Design instead of creationism to counter evolutionary claims.

-What Is The Meaning Of The Bible And Scriptures?
+What Is The Meaning Of The Bible Definitions And Scriptures?

 Crucifix: